bufbuild-ru/docs/blog/python-generated-sdks/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Generated Python SDKs are now available in the BSR"
-  tagline: "November 29, 2023"
 ---

+# Generated Python SDKs are now available in the BSR

 **Today we’re announcing the release of Python support for** [**generated SDKs**](/docs/bsr/generated-sdks/python/index.md) **in the Buf Schema Registry (BSR)!** Python engineers no longer need to manage a Protobuf toolchain or generate code locally — they can now download pre-packaged generated code for their Protobuf schemas from the BSR using package management tools like pip, Poetry, Conda, and others that support [PEP 503 - Simple Repository API](https://peps.python.org/pep-0503/).
 These packages are automatically made available when schema changes are pushed to the BSR.